JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 7/Lesson 7 Forms and Angular Material.md

 - for loop over all controls of the group to add the new control when one is dynamically added, and render each of them automatically

 ## Todo list where we can add new tasks
-- Each task is a new form control
+- Each task is a new form control #DONE
-- with the help of form array - this is a type
+- with the help of form array - this is a type #DONE
-- they need to be dynamically created
+- they need to be dynamically created #DONE
-- a form array is added inside of the formGroup, that we can push or pop new controls into
+- a form array is added inside of the `formGroup`, that we can push or pop new controls into #DONE
-- when we loop over the TaskArray controls- must cast them as FormControl
+- when we loop over the `TaskArray` controls- must cast them as `FormControl` by using a getter method #DONE
 - When i change a task, it should save
 - Delete
 - Update